UCLA-VAST/AutoSA/docs/tutorials/auto_bridge.rst

 .. code:: Python

-    max_usage_ratio_2d = [ [0.85, 0.6], [0.85, 0.6], [0.85, 0.85], [0.85, 0.6] ]
+    max_usage_ratio_2d = [ [0.8, 0.7], [0.85, 0.75], [0.85, 0.85], [0.85, 0.75] ]

-which means that at most of 85% of the logic of the left regions can be used.
-As for the right regions, we set the region with DDR enabled as 60%, and the region with DDR disabled as 85%.
 Please feel free to adjust these ratios according to the resource usage of your design.
 Setting the upper bound of resource usage for each region helps guide AutoBridge to scatter the logic across chip which helps improve the timing.
 AutoBridge might fail in the case where we set the upper bounds lower than the required resource of the design.
 In that case, try to increase the ratio until AutoBridge can successfully place the design.
+Besides, as AutoBridge uses the estimated resource from HLS reports which might be inconsistant with the syntheized resource usage.
+You may need to re-adjust these values if the design fails routing in the later stages.

 Until now, you have a modified AutoBridge script customized for our design.
 We also provide an example script at ``${AUTOSA_ROOT}/autosa_tests/large/mm/autobridge.py``.